cobalt-org/cobalt.el/README.md

 Finally, call `M-x cobalt-change-current-site` to set the current site.
 This is the directory where all cobalt.el commands will run on.

+## Dependencies

+The latest version of [Cobalt.rs](http://cobalt-org.github.io/getting-started/) should be installed on your machine and can be found in your Emacs' `exec-path`.

 ## Usage

 ### Previewing Site